NRIT Recovery for Rental Expenses — Non-EU Non-Residents

 - Success fee only if you recover money

 ✓ Best value: Maximize total recovery with lower cost per year.
-Urgent if 2021 expires Dec-2025.
+Urgent if 2022 expires Dec-2026.

 Quick Comparison

-✅ Both options include: Complete defense in administrative proceedings
+✅ Both options include: Follow-up and initial defence in administrative

-(responses to Tax Agency requirements, objections and appeal).
+proceedings (responses to basic Tax Agency requirements and initial objections), scope-dependent.

 ❌ Not included: Economic-administrative appeals (TEAR/TEAC) or judicial proceedings